burst-apps-team/burst-wiki/cip.md

 #### Auxiliary Files

 CIPs may include auxiliary files such as diagrams.
-Auxiliary files should be included in a subdirectory for that CIP, or must be named CIP-XXXX-Y.ext, where “XXXX” is the CIP number, “Y” is a serial number (starting at 1), and “ext” is replaced by the actual file extension (e.g. “png”).
+Auxiliary files should be included in a subdirectory for that CIP.

 CIP types
 ---------